tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 * `meta`: meta information about the shipment document
   * `lastUpdatedAt`: ISO date and time with timezone at which the shipment document was last updated in Tradecloud.
 A document has been added or changed if the document.meta.lastUpdatedAt is equal to the shipment.meta.lastUpdatedAt

+## Load carrier

+A load carrier containing shipment lines.
+Either use the container or the generic package fields together with `lines`.

+### Container fields

+* `containerNumber`: the BIC ISO 6346 Container Identification Number, see https://www.bic-code.org/identification-number/
+* `containerSizeAndType`: the BIC ISO 6346 Container Size & Type Code, see https://www.bic-code.org/size-type-code/

+### Generic package fields

+* `packageSSCC`: the package GS1 Serial Shipping Container Code (SSCC) based on ISO/IEC 15459–1, see https://www.gs1.org/standards/id-keys/sscc
+* `packageType`: the package type, Unece Code List Recommendation 21 is advised, see https://unece.org/trade/uncefact/cl-recommendations

+### Lines

+* `lines`: a list of all the shipment lines, loaded in this load carrier, see [Shipment line](#shipment-line)

 ## Shipment line

+A shipment line containing identifiers, item and supplier data including quantities.
+A line has been added to either a shipment directly or to a load carrier.

 * `purchaseOrderNumber`: the related purchase order number as provided by the buyer
 * `purchaseOrderLinePosition`: the line position in the purchase order as provided by the buyer